Canadian National 3502: Use as an emergency generator

-During the snowstorms of 1998, the town of Boucherville, QC had lost power after repeated severe snowstorms.
+During the ice storms of 1998, the town of Boucherville, QC had lost power after repeated severe ice storms.
 The mayor needed emergency and essential services back up and running, so the mayor requested that CN deliver a locomotive to a level crossing close to the town hall.
 After arriving, the locomotive was then hoisted off the tracks by a large crane and put onto the streets, from where it was driven approximately 1000 ft under its own power to the city hall, carving grooves in the pavement as it moved.
 Once there it was attached to the city's power grid, becoming a portable power generator.

 After being coupled to the power grid the locomotive was set to produce 375 kW of power at 60 hertz.
 This allowed the locomotive to provide power for both several municipal buildings, and emergency services.
 Once grid power was restored on January 17, 1998, the locomotive was driven back to the tracks and put back on the rails.
 Afterwards the locomotive had to be repaired to fix the damage sustained by the running gear and other components due to being driven on the road.